JosephLucas/archlinux_installation/README.md

 * shrink the file system **before** shrinking the logical volume
 * extend the logical volume **before** extending the file system)

-Contrary to the standard mountpoint of the ESP (cf http://www.rodsbooks.com/refind/installing.html) we mount the ESP at /boot. rEFInd doesn't seem to read LVM partitions and Arch install bootimages into /boot with pacstrap and mkinitcpio.
+If LVM partitions are used, the ESP is mounted at /boot; contrary to the standard mountpoint of the ESP.
+(cf http://www.rodsbooks.com/refind/installing.html).
+Cause, rEFInd doesn't seem to read LVM partitions whereas Arch installs bootloader and iniramfs into /boot with pacstrap and mkinitcpio.
 Another solution would be to move the images and the refind_linux.conf from /boot/ (into LVM/ext4) to /boot/efi (into the ESP) each time they are upgraded :

     do not launch ! (mv) /boot/initramfs-linux.img /boot/initramfs-linux-fallback.img /boot/refind_linux.conf /boot/vmlinuz-linux /boot/refind_linux.conf /boot/efi